aditya-nisal/DSA/Blind_75/Notes.md

 1) VALID PALINDROMES:
 First remove all the non alpha numeric chars and create a separate string. start a for loop looping the new string from start and a var string.size() -1 reducing it.
 Lower all the cases of string and check if the int val of each char fall between [97, 122], and it is a digit(idigit(i)).
 If ith element and nth element is not same, return 0.
 At the end, return 1.

+2) THREE SUM:
+Loop over the vector such that one of the number is fixed.
+Then, using a 2 pointer approach, start from first and last element and put conditions on them.